bcohen/sbpl_manipulation/sbpl_collision_checking/README.md

 I ran out of time to implement some nice features...I got it working and moved on and I had to hack some things along the way.

 Please note that my first application of this collision checker was for a static robot doing pick and place with a single arm.
 A bunch of corners were cut around that scenario.

+**UPDATE: Some of the missing features below and some additional optimizations have been added to the [handoff branch](https://github.com/bcohen/sbpl_manipulation/tree/handoff).
+The handoff branch was written for RSS 2014 (manipulation planning with handoffs).
+Some stuff was written (somewhat) elegantly and some wasn't but overall if you were going to modify this collision checker, I would say that you work off of that version.
+Please see the handoff README for a list of changes.**

 ###Self Collision